 - Permitting of all projects proposed for the use of federal port lands

-- Environmental reviews under the Canadian Environmental Assessment Act, 2012 for projects on port lands
+- Environmental reviews under the Impact Assessment Act for projects on port lands

 - Planning including general future use of port lands, long-term economic forecasting, strategic plans and performance evaluation